 If you want to become a successful writer, writing is not enough — you need many more skills to achieve success.
 But gaining expertise in a market like this is complicated.
 You need to learn how to write, how to keep your reader’s attention, how to catch the editor’s attention, proofread, pitch ideas, make SEO, and so on.
 So if you want to learn to write faster, you need to find the perfect mentor to guide you and help improve your writing skills.

 Depending on your starting level and your learning path, mentors can bring you different benefits.

-If you are just getting started, a mentor can help you find the pitch of your writing voice, recognize your flaws, your strong points, and provide you with your first clients.
+If you are just getting started, a mentor can help you find the pitch of your writing voice, recognize your flaws, and your strong points, and provide you with your first clients.

 Mentors can become teachers, allies, or even clients if you show your worth.
 And by standing by their side, you can have a clue of how their job works and what you should do to become as successful as them.
 They can share their experiences, values, life lessons, and the tricks that kept them on the top of their game.

 But finding a mentor is not that easy these days.
 Successful people don’t always recognize the benefits of having a pupil, so they don’t actively search for pupils to mentor.
 For this reason, finding a mentor is quite a challenge.
 Still, by following these three easy steps, I was able to find the perfect mentor to help me improve my writing skills.

 The first step of finding a mentor starts with searching for one.